Yousaf-Khan28/retail-sales-analytics/README.md

 	•	Revealed true impact of discounting

 4. Revenue vs Profit Comparison
-	•	Showed that sales do not necessarily translate to profitability
+	•	Demonstrated that increased sales do not guarantee higher profitability

 5. Dashboard (Looker Studio)
 	•	Interactive filtering by category
-	•	Visual breakdown of profit trends
+	•	Visual breakdown of profit and margin trends

+6. Excel Analysis
+	•	Initial exploration using Pivot Tables
+	•	Identified early trends in category performance and seasonality

 ⸻